3 Common Annuity Payment Terms You Should Know

 Life-Only, Joint-Life, and Term Certain

-When you receive income from an immediate annuity, or from a pension that pays benefits in the form of an annuity, you must choose the term of the payments.
-Below are the three most common choices.
+When you receive income from an immediate annuity, or from a pension plan that pays benefits in the form of an annuity, you must choose the term of the payments.
+The three most common payment methods include life only, a joint-life payment, and the term certain structure.

 Life Only Annuity Payments

-Caution: If you choose a life-only option, and pass away one year later, the insurance company does not return the rest of your principal to your heirs unless you have chosen a principal refund option, which of course costs more.
-This makes life-only annuity payments a better choice for singles with no children, but not a great choice for married couples.
+Caution: If you choose a life-only option, and pass away one year later, the insurance company does not return the rest of your principal to your heirs.
+Unless, you have chosen a principal refund option, which of course costs more.
+It makes life-only annuity payments a better choice for singles with no children, but not a great choice for married couples.

 A life-only annuity term will result in a higher monthly income stream than a joint-life term.